Security recommendations

 Why it matters

-In GitHub’s 2024 Octoverse report, 39 million secret leaks were detected in GitHub repositories.
-According to the IBM Cost of Data Breach Report (2024), breaches involving compromised credentials cost organisations an average of $4.88 million per incident.
-This is a 10% increase from the previous year.
 Good secrets management is important as it helps organisations prevent security threats that may arise through exposed credentials.
 If exposed, secrets can grant adversaries unauthorised access to an organisation’s code base, databases and other sensitive data.
 This is of particular concern in public repositories where attackers can, and do, regularly scan for leaked secrets.

 How to implement

-- Before creating a commit, read through the proposed changes and check for any secrets
+- Before creating a commit, read through the proposed changes and check for any secrets.

 - Use a dedicated secrets management solution to store and access secrets securely.
-This could be Azure Key vault, GitHub Actions secrets or a password manager.
+This could be Azure Key Vault, GitHub Actions secrets or a Password Manager.

 ⭐ Recommended: Use code scanning tools to identify and block secrets from being committed